avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 * **Biotype**: a subgroup of *V. cholerae* bacteria that display a particular phenotype upon a certain set of biochemical laboratory tests.
 The biotype phenotype has been used historically to predict whether isolates of the *V. cholerae* causing a particular outbreak belong to the epidemic-causing 7PET lineage.
 * **Cholera**: a disease characterised by acute watery diarrhoea, which is caused by ingestion of *Vibrio cholerae*.
 * **Cholera case**: a patient diagnosed with cholera using standard criteria; see the `WHO 2023`_ guidance and definitions for what they consider 'a suspected cholera case' and 'a confirmed cholera case'.
+* **Cholera-endemic area**: see 'endemic'.
 * **Cholera toxin (Ctx, CTX, or CT)**: the most important virulence factor of *Vibrio cholerae*; cholera toxin triggers acute watery diarrhoea.
 * **Clone**: a group of cells produced asexually from one ancestor, to which they are genetically identical (or nearly identical).
 * **DNA (Deoxyribonucleic acid)**: the molecule that carries genetic information of an organism.
+* **Endemic**: according to the CDC website, an 'endemic' refers to the constant presence and/or usual prevalence of a disease or infectious agent in a population within a geographic area.
+The WHO defines a 'cholera-endemic area' as "an area where confirmed cholera cases were detected during the last 3 years with evidence of local transmission (meaning the cases are not imported from elsewhere)" (`WHO 2024`_, accessed 18th July 2024).
 * **Epidemic**: an unexpected increase in the number of disease cases in a specific geographical area (definition from the `CDC website`_).
 An epidemic is considered to occur of a larger geographic area than an outbreak.
 See the WHO's detailed technical guidance (`WHO 2023`_) for precise definitions of what they consider to be 'a suspected cholera case', 'a confirmed cholera case', 'a suspected cholera outbreak', 'a probable cholera outbreak', or 'a confirmed cholera outbreak'.
 * **Epidemic-causing lineage of V. cholerae**: a *V. cholerae* lineage that can cause a very large increase in the number of cases of diarrhoeal illness caused by *V. cholerae* in a particular town/city/region over a relatively short period of time.
 The 7PET lineage is the only epidemic-causing lineage of *V. cholerae* at present.
 * **Genome**: all the genetic material present in a cell or organism.